-Several K-12 schools in the northern and central areas of Ventura County in Ojai, in Santa Paula along State Route 150 and north of State Route 126, in northwest Camarillo, and in Oak Park east of State Route 23 are not well-served by fixed-route transit service (Figure 11).
-Some major employment centers near Port Hueneme, Oxnard, and Oak Park are also not easily accessible by fixed-route transit service.
+Several K-12 schools in the northern and central areas of Ventura County in Ojai, in Santa Paula along State Route 150 and north of State Route 126, in northwest Camarillo, and in Oak Park east of State Route 23 are not well-served by fixed-route transit service (Figure 10).
+Some major employment centers such as both Naval Base Ventura County Point Mugu and Port Hueneme and near Oak Park are also not easily accessible by fixed-route transit service.